engineyard/ey-docs/pages/customize-trinidad.md

 5. To set the JVM maximum heap size, use the set\_jvm\_memory helper function described [below][C].

 6. To add other environment variables, specify them directly and export.
-For example, to set the CLASSPATH variable add this to the env.custom file:
+    For example, to set the CLASSPATH variable, add this to the env.custom file:

         CLASSPATH=/data/app_name/current/lib/iText.jar
         export CLASSPATH